robertmartin8/ReasonableDeviations/_notes/FoCS.md

              else (m, a+b) :: polysum ts us;
 ```

-In order to multiply polynomials, rather than naively mapping a product over both polynomials
+In order to multiply polynomials, we can map a pairwise product over both polynomials

 ```ocaml
 fun termprod (m,a) (n,b) = (m+n, a*b);